saritanavuluru/ML/Projects/student_intervention/student_intervention.md

 ```

-    Made predictions in 0.0050 seconds.
+    Made predictions in 0.0000 seconds.
-    Tuned model has a training F1 score of 0.8326.
+    Tuned model has a training F1 score of 0.8024.
-    Made predictions in 0.0050 seconds.
+    Made predictions in 0.0160 seconds.
-    Tuned model has a testing F1 score of 0.8105.
+    Tuned model has a testing F1 score of 0.8050.
-    ran

 **Tuning the SVC Model**